Favored Saints brace for Bears team with 'nothing to lose'

-NEW ORLEANS — Saints linebacker Demario Davis' largely productive NFL career also has had its share of disappointing, teachable moments.
+NEW ORLEANS — New Orleans Saints linebacker Demario Davis' largely productive NFL career also has had its share of disappointing, teachable moments.

+Losing seasons with the New York Jets and Cleveland Browns helped Davis cherish recent postseason opportunities with New Orleans.

 So as the four-time NFC South champion Saints (12-4) embark on yet another playoff run, starting Sunday against the recently resurgent Chicago Bears (8-8) in the Superdome, Davis is imploring teammates to narrow their focus and stay in the present.